Could You Be Drafted in the NFL?

 Data Quality and Limitations

-- Some early-era players may have incomplete anthropometric data
+- Some early-era player data may be incomplete

-- Combine measurements may not reflect in-season playing weights
+- Combine weights may not match in-season playing weights

 Get NFL picks on every single game, or if you want our very best bet premium picks by the experts, sign up for your free $60 account with a guarantee.